ga4gh/cat-vrs/schema/defs/catvars/DescribedVariation.rst

           - string
           - 0..1
           - The 'logical' identifier of the entity in the system of record, e.g. a UUID.
 This 'id' is  unique within a given system.
 The identified entity may have a different 'id' in a different  system, or may refer to an 'id' for the shared concept in another system (e.g. a CURIE).
-       *  - label
-          - string
-          - 0..1
-          - A primary label for the entity.
-       *  - description
-          - string
-          - 0..1
-          - A free-text description of the entity.
        *  - extensions
           - `Extension <core.json#/$defs/Extension>`_
           - 0..m